mateuszpolis/AgeingAnalysis/CONTRIBUTING.md

 └── scripts/                 # Development scripts
 ```

-## Migration Guidelines

-When migrating code from the `/old` directory:
-1. Follow the new module structure
-2. Update imports and dependencies
-3. Add proper type hints and docstrings
-4. Write comprehensive tests
-5. Update documentation

-Thank you for contributing to AgeingAnalysis! 🚀
+Thank you for contributing to AgeingAnalysis!